-NUMA has innovated Whānau Ora services by introducing a forward-thinking data capturing service ‘Whānau Tahi’.
-This allows a more responsive approach to delivering ondemand services to our whānau.
-We partner with central Government Agencies including the Ministries of Health, Justice, Māori Development and Education.
+NUMA has innovated Whānau Ora services by developing a forward-thinking data capturing software service called, ‘Whānau Tahi’.
+The benefit of this innovation is it allows a more responsive and customised approach to delivering on demand services to our whānau.

 NUMA and Whānau Ora